UMM-CSci-3601/intro-to-git/README.md

 in the middle pane, and your version and the version with the conflicting changes in the left and right panes.
 You can use the `>>`/`<<` symbols to copy changes from the left or right pane into the result.
-If at any point you end up
-something icky, you can click the "Abort" button and try again.
+If at any point you end up with something icky, you can click the "Abort" button and try again.
 You can also directly edit the middle pane to tweak the results.
 When you're happy with your work, click "Apply".